-My primary research interests are in multiscale methods, design optimization for additive manufacturing, and nanomechanics.
-Currently, my research group is actively working on developing the "Lattice Structure Design Optimization" software for generating optimal lightweigt design for 3D printing.
+My primary research interests are in multiscale methods, design optimization for additive manufacturing, and computational nanomechanics.
+Currently, my research group is actively working on developing the "Lattice Structure Design Optimization" software for generating optimal lightweight design for 3D printing.

 I joined University of Pittsburgh in 2008 as assistant professor and have been associate professor since 2014.
 I am also directing the ANSYS Additive Manufacturing Research Laboratory at Pitt, which houses several of the most advanced metal and plastic 3D printers including the EOS DMLS, Optomec LENS, ExOne binder jetting, and Stratasys Objet systems.

 I did my undergraduate study at UC Berkeley and master's study at MIT.
 I obtained my Ph.D. from UC Berkeley under the supervision of Shaofan Li and Steve Glaser.
 I also conducted postdoctoral research with Wing Kam Liu at Northwestern University.

 My research has been supported by NSF, America Makes, DoD, NRC, Pennsylvania Commonwealth, ANSYS, etc. I am collaborating with the industry extensively in my computational research for additive manufacturing.

 I received the NSF BRIGE award in 2009.